Author has written 4 stories for Pride and Prejudice.

 July 23, 2016: I have been planning Affectionate Hearts for over a year and I'm very happy to post the first chapter.
 This will be another novella length story about Georgiana and Wickham's elopement scheme, with a twist -- George is able to get her out of Ramsgate and travel north with his accomplice Mrs. Young.
 Both ne'er-do-wells have back stories and they are a bit smarmier than the original.
 Elizabeth meets Darcy under different circumstances and I hope you will love the story!

-June 26, 2016: With the encouragement of several followers, I have decided to publish another collection of short stories including This Never Happened Before, Error in Judgement and Rondeau.
-They all need tons of work to make them presentable but I hope to have them ready to post to amazon in July 2016.
-Thank you to everyone who private messaged me about my older stories.
+June 26, 2016: With the encouragement of several followers, I have decided to bundle another collection of short stories including This Never Happened Before, Error in Judgement and Rondeau.

 May 22, 2016: As previously announced, I have removed the full Colonel Fitzwilliam story from this site, leaving only a preview.
-The manuscript is being professionally edited and will be published as an e-book in autumn 2016, under a new title.
 Please Note: It is not my intention to disappoint or offend anyone.
 As a writer, I must protect my intellectual property.
-As soon as the book is available, I will update this page.
 Thank you for your tremendous and unfailing support of my stories!
-In the meantime, Darcy's Big Wish is my current project.

 April 16: 2016: I am planning a third book in the same series with Tempt You to Accept Me and Colonel Fitzwilliam. #3 will be the continuation of Geneva Hawthorne and Wentworth Locke's romance, plus Bartholomew Hawthorne will have a love interest.
 It will have all my own characters so it will not be a Pride and Prejudice variation.
 I will try to set up a blog page to keep you informed of the progress.
 Until then, I have a few more Darcy-Elizabeth stories in the works.